cnukaus/urlmonitor/README.md

 # urlmonitor

+run Urlpool_master.py and config json files, allows you to monitor which new listing are added to the crypto exchanges.

-## also can use GoogleSheets function to parse page directly such as ethereum address
+Also can use GoogleSheets function to parse page directly such as ethereum address

 Google Sheets直接解析：
 =CONCATENATE("https://etherscan.io/address/",B2,"#code")
 =IMPORTxml(E2,"//div/span[@class='h6 font-weight-bold mb-0'")

-used Google Oauth client type "Other" created Dec17
+used Google Oauth client type "Other"

 detecting changes of a webpage and store to database

-run Urlpool_master.py

 Just need to config your own dbconfig.ini file for connectivity